 Results

 Chapter 3 gives an overview of the obtained results.
 First, it describes the derived weather regimes and the linked capacity factors anomalies per country and season.
 Second, the results of the scenarios and their installed PV capacity distributions and variability are presented.
+Siehe auch Comment Box!
+Overall we find that both, existing as well as planed, IC for PV production lead to large variability in PV power production depending on weather regime.
+We show present alterntive spatial distributions of IC that substantially reduce this variability while respecting selected additional constraints.
+The latter include, in particular, total PV power produced but also constraints like cost minimization (least possible IC) or local PV production (some fraction of each countries consumption must be produced within the country via PV).
+Dies ist nur eine Idee, ein Vorschlag.
+Punchline: mach dem Leser Lust auf’s Lesen!
+Mach den Leser neugierig.

 Weather regimes and their linked capacity factor anomalies

 Figure 3 gives an overview of the derived weather regimes and their relation to the two most important input variables for the GSEE.
 Namely the surface solar radiation and the 2m temperature.
 In Figure 3a) the weather regimes are presented as standardized geopotential height anomalies and their frequency of occurrence.
-A more detailed overview of their frequency can be found in Error: Reference source not found.
+A more detailed overview of their frequency can be found in Error: Reference source not found, illustrating that some WRs preferentially occur in some seasons.
 Surface solar radiation and 2m temperature are also presented as standardized anomalies in Figure 3b) an Figure 3c) respectively.
+From the figure it can already be taken that both variables show distinct, WR specific patterns, which are discussed in more detail below.
 The relation between the weather regime number and the ordinary names, which are often used in literature, can be found in Table 2.

 The link between the weather regimes and the derived capacity factor anomalies are shown in Figure 4.
 The first row of Figure 4 shows again the seven weather regimes plus no regimes.
 Beneath the weather regimes, in the same column, the corresponding country specific capacity factor anomalies can be found.
-The different seasons are shown separately from winter (December, January, February  DJF), to spring (March, April, May  MAM), to summer (June, July, August  JJA), to autumn (September, October, November  SON).
+The different seasons are shown separately and they are defined as winter (December, January, February  DJF), spring (March, April, May  MAM), summer (June, July, August  JJA), and autumn (September, October, November  SON).
 The capacity factor anomalies are calculated as difference to the corresponding seasonal mean.
+Again, it is obvious from just looking at the figure that WRs play a decesive role for country specific capacity factors.
+A detailed discussion is given below.